simonteozw/tp/docs/UserGuide.md

 You can also perform commands on the lessons as explained below.

 ### Add
-The command that makes you moan every time you have to use it.
+The command that makes you groan every time you have to use it.
 Use this command to add a lesson to a module.

 Format: `L add m/MODULE_CODE n/TYPE d/DATE`